Urobotos/Sandworm/README.md

   ```
   end_gcode
   ```

 <b> About CHAMBER_TMP and CHAMBER_MIN_TMP parameters from start_gcode macro: </b><br>
 These two parameters are set via <b>PrusaSlicer :</b><br>
 - The first`CHAMBER_TMP` parameter: Sets the automatic temperature for the chamber at which the <b>Cooling / Filtration Exhaust fans</b> are activated (suitable for filaments susceptible to heat, such as PLA).
-- The second parameter `CHAMBER_MIN_TMP` checks (during the print start routine) the temperature in the chamber and if it is lower than the desired one, it pauses the print and starts heating the chamber using the bed at 100°C until the temperature in the chamber reaches the desired value (especially suitable for filaments prone to warping, such as ABS, PETG, etc.).
+- The second parameter `CHAMBER_MIN_TMP` checks (during the print start routine) the temperature in the chamber and if it is lower than the desired one, it pauses the print and starts heating the chamber using the bed at 100°C until the temperature in the chamber reaches the desired value (especially suitable for filaments prone to warping, such as ABS, PETG, etc.).<br><br>

   <b>Where to find these parameters in PrusaSlicer: </b><br>
 - <b>For automatic Cooling / Filtering of the Chamber:</b> `Filament profile --> Temperature --> Chamber --> Nominal: YOUR_VALUE °C`
 - <b>To preheat the Chamber when printing start:</b> `Filament profile --> Temperature --> Chamber --> Minimum: YOUR_VALUE °C` <br>

-   *(You can set different values ​​for different Filaments, or completely disable temperature automation for a selected Filament).*
+  *(You can set different values ​​for different Filaments, or completely disable temperature automation for a selected Filament).* <br>
+  *Note for min chamber temp: Always set the minimum temperature in the printing chamber adequately considering the ambient temperature.
+The macro is evaluated using TEMPERATURE_WAIT (similar to: Set extruder temperature and wait: M109) and the printer does not accept any commands during this time (it is paused).
+It is good to remember that to cancel the TEMPERATURE_WAIT loop at the very beginning of the print, the easiest way is to restart the printer using the Emergency Stop and start the print again with a different temperature setting for the chamber. *<br>

 ### Information about Proximity inductive probe SN-04 PNP and initial Z homing:
 For the initial Z home (after starting the printer), it is recommended to preheat the nozzle, <br>
 due to filament leakage from the Volcano nozzle after the previous print. <br>